integr8ly/integreatly-operator/test-cases/tests/upgrade/n02-measure-downtime-during-rhmi-upgrade.md

 10. Upload that file to the JIRA ticket

+11. Upload all reports to this [google drive folder](https://drive.google.com/drive/folders/10Gn8fMiZGgW_34kHlC2n1qigdfJytCpx?usp=sharing)

-11. Consult the results with engineering (especially in case some components have a long downtime or are not working properly)
+12. Consult the results with engineering (especially in case some components have a long downtime or are not working properly)